OSGConnect/connectbook/submitting-jobs/singularity-containers.md

 [Supported URIs](http://singularity.lbl.gov/user-guide#supported-uris).
 However, if you are going to be running a lot of jobs, the docker: and http(s): formats might cause unnecessary network traffic.
 A better alterative is to store the image in CVMFS.
 The image will then be automatically cached close to the compute nodes.
+A common use case is to use EL7 instead of the default EL6 image:

+    +SingularityImage = "/cvmfs/singularity.opensciencegrid.org/rynge/osgvo:el7"

 When using a docker: or http(s):, the images will be downloaded to the current working directory.
 If you use HTCondor's automatic data transfer for output files